• Skip to primary navigation

 Just like with nocino, there's lots of debate as to exactly what aromatics should go into vin de noix.
 After making both types of green walnut liquor for years now, the most important thing I can tell you is that less is more.

-To be clear, some traditional recipes call for nothing but liquor and walnuts, and there is nothing wrong with doing that, I actually recommend you try it once to really get the feel of the flavor that green walnuts add to liquors.
+Some traditional recipes call for nothing but liquor and walnuts, and there is nothing wrong with doing that, I actually recommend you try it once to really get the feel of the flavor that green walnuts add to liquors.
+Here's a few things I will add that are easy to work with.

 Both Galium triflorum (a small handful fresh or dried) or a single vanilla bean will add a great undertone to either liquor.